Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Donna from Foymount, Ontario

 I have the same problem.
 I've noticed that it's not as bad right now because the kitties are putting on their winter coats & not shedding as much.
 I wish I had a solution for you - other than brushing the animals frequently and running a dust mop or swiffer over the floors every couple of days, I don't think there's a good answer!
-We love our animals and we love our hardwood floors, so we learn to live with it.

 I hear you there Southern, love our animals too, was hoping someone may have found a cure!
 Swiffer help a bit.
 Ii even tried pledge on the dust mop!
 If i find a cure will send it on to you !